Hiprex Side Effects

 8. Brumfitt W, Cooper J, Hamilton-Miller J "Prevention of recurrent urinary infections in women: a comparative trial between nitrofurantoin and methenamine hippurate."
 J Urol 126 (1981): 71-4

 9. Kolker RJ "Medication-induced bilateral anterior uveitis."
 Arch Ophthalmol 109 (1991): 1343

-Not all side effects for Hiprex may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Hiprex may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Hiprex (methenamine)